Arrow keys: Less common variations

 Vaguely related is the ZXC layout, used in many freeware games, and a common setup for emulation and older 2D gaming using a keyboard.

-A few games from the 1980s, such as the Phantasie series, used the "3WES" layout, which forms a diamond on QWERTY keyboards.
+A few games from the 1980s, such as the Phantasie series, use the "3WES" layout, which forms a diamond on QWERTY keyboards.
 In this layout, three of the four keys happen to correspond to the compass directions "West", "East" and "South".
-These games usually assigned both "N" and "3" to "North".
+These games usually assign both "N" and "3" to "North".

 AZERTY users will use the "ZQSD" combination instead of "WASD", since those are the keys in place of WASD on a QWERTY keyboard.
 Depending on the configuration, "QAOP" may either still work or be vertically inverted.
 On the Dvorak keyboard layout, "WASD" is ",AOE".

 Left-handed players may use the numeric keypad instead.